AdobeDocs/experience-manager-learn.en/help/forms/adaptive-forms/document-of-record-api-tutorial-use.md

 Generate Document Of Record (DOR) programmatically

 This article illustrates the use of the `com.adobe.aemds.guide.addon.dor.DoRService API` to generate **Document of Record** programmatically.
-[Document of Record](https://helpx.adobe.com/aem-forms/6-5/generate-document-of-record-for-non-xfa-based-adaptive-forms.html#Document of Record Template Configuration) is a PDF version of the data captured in Adaptive Form.
+[Document of Record](https://docs.adobe.com/content/help/en/experience-manager-65/forms/adaptive-forms-advanced-authoring/generate-document-of-record-for-non-xfa-based-adaptive-forms.html) is a PDF version of the data captured in Adaptive Form.

 1. The following is the code snippet.
 The first line gets the DOR Service.
-1. Then we set the DoROptions.
+1. Set the DoROptions.
-1. Then we invoke the render method of the DoRService and pass the DoROptions object to the render method
+1. Invoke the render method of the DoRService and pass the DoROptions object to the render method

 ```java {.line-numbers}
 com.adobe.aemds.guide.addon.dor.DoRService dorService = sling.getService(com.adobe.aemds.guide.addon.dor.DoRService.class);